ChristopherNess/find_close-meteorites/README.md

 ## Running

-This project requires pytohn and request package.
+This project requires python and request package.

 First, install pipenv. then: